recepsuluker/OrbitGuardAI/README.md

 ## 👨‍💻 Credits

-Developed by [Your Name] – inspired by Plan-S satellite data tracking and real-time LEO traffic analysis.
+Developed by Recep Suluker – testing by 5 Active satellite of Plan-S to data tracking and real-time LEO traffic analysis.

 ---